-Reviewers will be interested not only in the value of your project, but also in what collaboration adds to your project.
+Reviewers will be interested not only in the value of your project, but especially in what collaboration adds to your project.
 The bullet points below each question reflect the kind of information the reviewers will be looking for and are meant to serve as a guide for answering the questions.

-1. Identify the research team.
+1. Identify the research team (Cover Sheet/Form).

-- PI, title, affiliations, unique name
+- PI, title, affiliations, uniqname

 2. Describe your research project.
 (Tell us why you want to pursue the project.)
 (1000 words)

 - What original contribution(s) will the project make to the humanities field(s) in which it intervenes?
 Account for its relationship to earlier or existing projects, both individual and collaborative.